NeoSOFT-Technologies/node-rest/wiki/docs/auth.md

 ![Password Grant type flow](https://user-images.githubusercontent.com/87794374/156330776-51298fe8-efa4-41fa-9a16-8782563a2105.png)
 <p align = "center">Fig - Resource Owner Password Credentials Grant</p>

+### **Token Validation**
+The Token validation in this repository takes place in two ways viz: The first method is when the token is generated after the keycloak server is hit and second method is via the use of Public Key.
+Below we have discussed the methods in details.

+**Method - I image**

+Image
+- The Method-1 Token validation is as follows:
+- When the token comes at the server side, first it passes through the AuthGuard    middleware.
+- OpenID Connect defines a discovery mechanism, called OpenID Connect Discovery,   where an OpenID server publishes its metadata at a well-known URL.
+- The URL is as follows: `http(s)://{host}:{port}/realms/{realm-name}/.well-known/openid-configuration`
+- It lists endpoints and other configuration options relevant to the OpenID Connect implementation in Keycloak.
+- To validate the token, we hit the Introspection endpoint whose URL is given as: `http(s)://{host}:{port}/auth/realms/{realm-name}/protocol/openid-connect/token/
+- The Authorization server will check the token signature and also exp, aud etc. If the token is valid, a validated response containing isActive: true field is returned.
+Else isActive: false is returned.

+**Method - II image**

+iMAGE
+- The Method - II validation is as follows
+- In this method rather than sending the token to the Authorization server to introspect, we validate the token on the server itself.
+- But to validate the signature of the server, we need to have the public key.
+OIDC well-known configuration lists an API to retrieve the public key.
+- The URL which is hit is as follows: `http(s)://{host}:{port}/auth/realms/{realm-name}/protocol/openid-connect/ certs`.
+- After verifying the token signature, next we decode the token to check expiry time of the token.
+If expiry time is also valid, the validated response can be sent containing isActive: true field.
+Otherwise send isActive: false in response.

+**Challenges in Method - II**
+- In Method 2, if we don’t want to go to the Authorization Server to reduce latency, we must have the public key saved on the server itself.
+Public keys are different for different tenants.
+- So it is not good to store the Public Key on the server.
+- In order to encounter this problem we will be using Caching mechanism to store the Public Key.

 ### **NestJS Guard for Authorization**

 After the token is received , the resources of the client can accessed.
 We are using Role based Access Control(RBAC) and to establish the access control layer we are implementing a custom guard namely *`KeycloakAuthGuard`*.